A Gold Star widow says Trump understood her loss

 A total of 2,216 American soldiers have died in Afghanistan since the 2001 invasion, according to the Pentagon.

-"On April 10th, we went to Dover Air Force Base to welcome my husband back home with our whole family, but this time it was not a celebration," De Alencar told CNN on Thursday night.
+"On April 10th, we went to Dover Air Force Base to welcome my husband back home with our whole family.
+But this time it was not a celebration," De Alencar told CNN on Thursday night.

 Two days after her husband came home, Trump called as she sat with an Army casualty officer.